customerio/ember-provide-consume-context/README.md

 work in components.
 Providing or consuming context state from Routes, Controllers, Helpers or Services does not work.

+In Route templates, the `ContextProvider` and `ContextConsumer` components can be used for working with contexts.

 ### TypeScript
 This addon ships with TypeScript and [Glint](https://typed-ember.gitbook.io/glint/) support.